NinerXrayBravoTwoTwo/linear-regression-pvalues/README.md

 The library provides a `Regression` class for computing 2D regression statistics and a `PValueStat` class for calculating the p-value of the regression slope.
 It supports adding, removing, and merging data points, with robust handling of edge cases like insufficient data or NaN values.

 ### Release Notes
+- **Version 1.07:  July 22, 2025**:
+- Big possible change.
+Renamed legacy Qx,Qy, Qx2, Qy2 to Stdev and Variance.
+Q was an old stand in for Sigma
 - **Version 1.06:  July 21, 2025**:
 - Added `MarginOfError` method which provides a +/- value for MeanX or MeanY
 - Split the Confidence Interval work into partial classes to limit impact of changes.